- >Buying Crypto

 Monero currently is rewarding miners at a rate of 2 XMR per block, or 2 XMR every 2 minutes.
 This boils down to 1 XMR created every minute.
 Monero will continue producing blocks at this sort of rate until around May 2022, when the amount of new Monero entering the system will be a constant .06 XMR per block.

-Monero is instrumental to certain organized crime movements such as the WannaCry attacks that occurred in 2017, or general dark web transactions.
+Monero was instrumental to certain organized crime movements such as the WannaCry attacks that occurred in 2017 and general dark web transactions.
 During WannaCry, after ransom was collected in Bitcoin, the attackers would move the funds into Monero, to further hide their identity.
 Monero is a popular dark web payment method, as it inherently has more privacy built into the protocol than other popular cryptocurrencies.
 While a careful user of Bitcoin can disguise or mask their identity, it still doesn’t come close to the level of protection gained by using the cryptographic techniques built into Monero.
 To this day, many dark web merchants prefer, and even insist on their patrons using Monero instead of Bitcoin for transactions.

 In terms of endorsements by privacy advocates, it really doesn’t get much better than Edward Snowden himself declaring that he’s used Monero.
 Edward mentions that in order to securely transfer and secure the documents he released to the public in 2013, he “may” have had to use Bitcoin in order to pay for anonymous server infrastructure.
 Edward thinks that zCash is the most interesting cryptocurrency project out there right now due to its unique privacy aspects. had Monero or zCash been around in 2013, Edward may have found himself using these digital currencies to aid ins disclosure.
 This is to say that Monero being a privacy coin is often hailed by criminals and terrorists as being a safe haven for their digital presence, but sometimes there is a real need for ordinary people to protect their information and transactions online.